 Hamble Point Marina

-Hamble Point Marina is hard to beat for its location alone, right at the mouth of the River Hamble with easy access to the world- famous waters of the Solent.
-This makes the marina a magnet for competitive sailors from around the globe, and a favourite with racers and cruising yachtmens alike.
-The 230- berth marina itself offers extensive shore- side facilities.
+Hamble Point Marina is hard to beat for its location alone, right at the mouth of the River Hamble with easy access to the world-famous waters of the Solent.
+This makes the marina a magnet for competitive sailors from around the globe, and a favourite with racers and cruising yachtsmen alike.
+The 230-berth marina itself offers extensive shore-side facilities.
 Besides a well-stocked chandlery, bar and restaurant, Hamble Point also has the best range of new and used boats for sale on the South Coast.

 Contact: Hamble Point Marina, School Lane, Hamble, Southampton, SO31 4NB.
 Tel: 023 8045 2464.
 VHF Ch 80 www.hamblepointmarina.co.uk

 Port Hamble Marina

 Port Hamble Marina is on the River Hamble, right in the heart of the South Coast's sailing scene.
 With thousands of visitors every year, this busy marina is popular with racing enthusiasts and cruising vessels looking for an exciting atmosphere.
-The picturesque Hamble village, with its inviting pubs and restaurants, is only a few minutes’ walk away.
+The picturesque Hamble Village, with its inviting pubs and restaurants, is only a few minutes’ walk away.
 Our easily-accessible fuel berth sells both petrol and diesel seven days a week, with late-night opening in summer.

 Contact: Port Hamble Marina, Satchell Lane, Hamble, Southampton, SO31 4QD.
 Tel: 02380 452741.
 VHF Ch 80 www.porthamblemarina.co.uk

 Mercury Yacht Harbour

 When approaching the marina, please keep clear of commercial shipping in Southampton Water.
 From abeam Calshot Castle head for Hamble Pt South Cardinal buoy at the mouth of the well-marked river.
-From here the channel is narrow between drying banks, so be sure to leave the No 2a East Cardinal beacon to port.
+From here the channel is narrow between drying banks, so be sure to leave the No 2 East Cardinal beacon to port.
 At night two directional lights lead to Warsash Jetty on the east bank.
 About 1.35 miles north, Mercury Yacht Harbour is the third marina on the west bank.

-The marina has 360 berths, max LOA: 24m; boat lifting and storage ashore; electronic services; towing; chandlery; laundry facilities; bar and restaurant; yacht brokerage; sailing schools; yacht charters; and Wi-Fi.
+Mercury Yacht Harbour has 360 berths, max LOA: 24m; 20-ton travel hoist and boat mover; electronic services; towing; chandlery; laundry facilities; bar and restaurant; yacht brokerage; sailing schools; yacht charters; and MDL Wi-Fi.